NHOrus/srwq-compilation/episode-17.md

 She's not de-icing like this, you think to yourself.

-WILL WE TRY ANOTHER APPROACH, OR DO SOMETHING ELSE?
-Stealthyboy !fchRKomfls Mon 15 Feb 2010 01:18:38 No.4531222 Report
->>4531202
-Tear up.
-Lat's not being very nice, and we're kind of emotionally distraught right now.
-Anonymous Mon 15 Feb 2010 01:19:38 No.4531225 Report
->>4531202
-Try something like "Why won't you be my friend?" maybe?
-Anonymous Mon 15 Feb 2010 01:28:38 No.4531269 Report
-Quoted By: >>4531284 >>4531321
-Once we're done with Latooni, I'd like to put a couple of things we really need to do on the table:

-1. Corner Kai, get out the whole story on why he left the EFA and what he saw in there.
-He knows something, and while he's not trustworthy, I want to know what happened to him.

-2. Corner Shu, find out what he's trying to protect earth from and what his plan is.
-Dumi raised some suspicions about him, but we don't entirely trust Dumi, so let's get the other side of the story.

-...as for currently, maybe ask Latooni if she thinks the School did anything to her.
-Anonymous Mon 15 Feb 2010 01:31:38 No.4531284 Report
->>4531269

-Seconded, this proposition.
-Anonymous Mon 15 Feb 2010 01:37:38 No.4531313 Report
-Quoted By: >>4531321
-Be dere and request from her, if she wants, to tell us what she knows or remember for us back in the school.

-Tell her while having a moe-face and being misty eyed things like "I thing that I am half the human that I could be","You are the only one that can help me understand what I am","I need you to listen to me so that I can have some peace-of -mind, because I don't wanna everyone to be afraid of me getting crazy again", etc,etc.
-Anonymous Mon 15 Feb 2010 01:40:38 No.4531321 Report
->>4531313
->>4531269
-Those two, be moe while talking about the school with Lat and then go to Shu and have a little chat about him.
-Sciencegar Sciencebolt Mon 15 Feb 2010 02:18:38 No.4531461 Report
-Quoted By: >>4531494 >>4531497 >>4531499 >>4531501 >>4531510 >>4531557
 "C-come on, Subota!
 You can't keep treating me like a dog turd.
 We were in the School, one of the most horrible experiences on the planet!
 We have a shared history!
 And yet you treat me like a baby."

 "Do you really think everyone in the School goes through the same thing, Tarask?
 How naive.
 The name is the biggest lie in the whole place.
 It's a laboratory, not a training centre.
 They experimented on us, threw hundreds of different experiences at us, and tried to find who excelled, who became flawed but usable, and who was only fit to be thrown away.
 You and your boy-toy Arado were bottom-tier, used for the wierder stuff, considered totally expendable.
 I was top of the class, and I was used to see how far the human mind and body could go.
 They constantly tested me, making me excel, but with so much caution, so little true risk.
 You're being treated like a baby?
 I was treated like the second coming, still in the womb!"

 "S-subota!"

 True emotion plays across Latoonis face for the first time you can remember.
-"I was so sick of it...Able to kill ten men with a pencil, fly a mech with 3 gunshot wounds to the chest, and they treated me like I was made of glass!
+"I was so sick of it...
+Able to kill ten men with a pencil, fly a mech with 3 gunshot wounds to the chest, and they treated me like I was made of glass!
 I never even saw a real mech until I joined Shadow Mirror, it was all simulators before that.
-No risk...none!
+No risk... none!
 What the hell is the point of that kind of life, I ask you?"

-"Subo...Lat, I never knew..."
+"Subo...
+Lat, I never knew..."

 "Didn't I just say that?
-How could you, the dregs, the envelope they scribbled their random thoughts onto...how could you understand a fake life when you had no life at all?"
+How could you, the dregs, the envelope they scribbled their random thoughts onto... how could you understand a fake life when you had no life at all?"
 Anonymous Mon 15 Feb 2010 02:25:38 No.4531494 Report
 >>4531461
 Wierd awkward sympathy hug time?